exceptionless/Exceptionless.JavaScript/README.md

     npm install
     ```

-4. Build the project by running the following gulp command.
+4. Build the project by running the following command.

     ```sh
     npm run build
     ```

-5. Test the project by running the following gulp command.
+5. Test the project by running the following command.

     ```sh
     npm run test